Notoceratops: Phylogeny

 Originally referred as a ceratopsian by Tapia in 1918, it was later dismissed because no other members of that group were known from the Southern Hemisphere.
 However, the 2003 discovery of another possible ceratopsian, Serendipaceratops, from Australia could change this view.
 Notoceratops has since been considered a nomen dubium and may have been a hadrosaur instead.
-An analysis published by Tom Rich et al. in 2014, which focused on the validity of Serendipaceratops, also examined the published material from Notoceratops.
-They concluded that the holotype had ceratopsian features and that the genus is probably valid.
+An analysis published by Tom Rich et al. (2014), which focused on the validity of Serendipaceratops, also examined the published material from Notoceratops and concluded that the holotype had ceratopsian features.